nathanlarsen1/RebuildOutlookAutocompleteAddressList/README.md

 <h2>Description</h2>
 The project consists of an AutoIt script that rebuilds the autocomplete cache based on unique addresses in the Sent Items folder in Outlook.
-The rebuild process can be time consuming based on how many emails are in the Sent Items folder.<br/>
+The rebuild process can be time-consuming, depending on how many emails are in the Sent Items folder.
+The script compiles a list of unique email addresses from the Sent Items folder and creates an email message with those addresses as recipients.
+It then delays the sending of the email and subsequently deletes it.
+This process adds the email addresses to Outlook's autocomplete cache.
+The script notifies the user by displaying a 'Completed Rebuild' message.<br/>

 <h2>Languages and Protocols</h2>